 His friends all shared a look with each other before a few of them nodded.

 "He's the famous detective at the turn of the century London who helped police solved crimes."
 WO2 Larry Pendrick, who's the squadron warrant officer, said.

 "Exactly."
 Garfield said.
 "Now, my calculus prof happened to be related to the most dangerous man at turn-of-the-century London."

 "Professor Moriarty?"
-Flight Sergeant Sandra Pruitt, who's the new drum major for the Girls Venture Corps squadron, asked.
+Flight Sergeant Sandra Haufman, who's the new drum major for the Girls Venture Corps squadron, asked.

 "That's him."
 Garfield nodded.
 "My calculus prof is not only the Napoleon of Crime's grand nephew but is also named after him."